litmuschaos/litmus-docs/website/versioned_docs/version-3.0.0/concepts/chaos-workflow.md

 ## How do we define and execute a Chaos Experiment ?

-LitmusChaos leverages the popular chaos experiment and GitOps tool **Argo** to achieve this goal.
-Argo enables the creation of different chaos experiments together in from of chaos experiments which are extremly simple and efficient to use.<br/>
+LitmusChaos leverages the popular GitOps tool **Argo** to achieve this goal.
+Argo enables the creation of different chaos experiments together in form of chaos experiments which are extremely simple and efficient to use.<br/>
-With the help of **ChaosCenter**, chaos experiments with different type of faults can be created.
-In a Chaos Experiment, the faults can be added in a parallel way and the user can tune the chaos experiment by adding additional steps to simulate a desired fault that might occur in production stage.
+With the help of **ChaosCenter**, chaos experiments with different types of faults can be created.
+In a Chaos Experiment, the faults can be set to execute in parallel to each other and the user can tune the chaos experiment by adding additional steps to simulate a desired fault that might occur in the production stage.

 ### Life Cycle of a Chaos Experiment